ADA Mesh Cities Christchurch

 - Space : Network : Memory was held in Dunedin on 13-15th of September 2013 and explored media art and public space: public artworks and installations using media technologies.

 - See the Call for Proposals for submission details & background information (now closed).

-- The check out the format and local information
+- Check out the format and local information

-- The very exciting full programme here (including links to papers, works & the documentation)
+- The very exciting full programme now includes links to papers, works & the documentation)

 - The Auckland Symposium – centred on media art and social space – will take place at CoLab (Auckland University of Technology) on September 12-14 2014 and consider media art projects that involve audience participation and emphasise the density of connectedness.

 - A Call for Proposals for a work to be launched as part of 9th ADA Symposium the Digital Art Live screen can be found here http://colab.aut.ac.nz/dal/getting-involved/ (now closed)

 - The Call for Proposals for the ADA Auckland Symposium http://www.ada.net.nz/meshcities/ada-symposium-auckland-september-12-14-cfp/